ocramz/petsc-hs/README.md

 ## Installation

 * First of all, a working installations of PETSc and MPICH (both configured as dynamic libraries) is required.
 Download the archive from [here](http://www.mcs.anl.gov/petsc/download/index.html) and please refer to [this page](http://www.mcs.anl.gov/petsc/documentation/installation.html) for detailed configuration and installation instructions.
+The default `configure` command suggested on the PETSc Installation page Just Works (TM), and if it doesn't, there will be plenty of well-formatted output to understand what went wrong.

 * The Haskell side of the bindings is based on `inline-c`, which can be obtained from Hackage via `cabal install inline-c`.